By using this site, you agree to the Privacy Policy and Terms of Use.

 How is Ebola transmitted from person to person?

 Ebola spreads through direct contact with blood or body fluids of infected individuals, or with surfaces contaminated by those fluids.
-The CDC notes that transmission does not occur through air, water, or food, but does require close contact with symptomatic patients or deceased bodies during burial rituals.
+Transmission does not occur through air, water, or food, but does require close contact with symptomatic patients or deceased bodies during burial rituals.

 Why is laboratory confirmation critical in outbreak response?